 The average attention span of a human today is six to eight seconds.
 That’s even less than a goldfish.
 So employees with good workplace writing skills know that their writing needs to be concise.

-themselves how they can write to write more by writing less.
+They always ask themselves how they can write to write more by writing less.

 Good writers don’t clutter their text, and they use simple words instead of complex ones:

 They also know they shouldn’t inflate their text by adding unnecessary words:

 Your employees will have to get their point across in as few words as possible.
 Nobody wants to read a 1,000-word email that could have been written in 300 words.

 Good writers break some grammar rules to improve the clarity, conciseness, and tone of voice of an article, memo, or email.
 They know when to use a sentence fragment because people speak in sentence fragments.